franciscovillaescusa/CAMELS/docs/source/tutorials.rst

 Tutorials
 =========

-We provide multiple tutorials to help the user to read and manipulate CAMELS data.
-All the jupyter notebooks can be downloaded locally, uploaded to the `CAMELS Binder <https://binder.flatironinstitute.org/~sgenel/CAMELS_PUBLIC>`_, and executed there.
+We provide multiple tutorials showing how to read and manipulate CAMELS data.
+Inside each tutorial there is a link to open the notebook in our binder, that contains all CAMELS data.

 .. nbgallery::